-The talented singer was born on February 14, 1987 in Kurgan, Siberia in a family of musicians.
+Talented singer was born on February 14, 1987 in Kurgan, Siberia into a family of musicians.
 Her mother was a music teacher and her father was a musician.
 At the age of 5 Yulia became a soloist of the choreographic collective Firefly.
 But her first performance took place when she was only 4 years old.
-She came on stage with Max Fadeev’s rock band Convoy, where her father worked as a drummer.
+Cute girl came on stage with Max Fadeev’s rock band Convoy, where her father worked as a drummer.

-In March 2003, Alla Pugacheva’sStar Factory started its 2nd season.
+Alla Pugacheva’s Star Factory started its 2nd season in March 2003.
 Yulia was one of the top five finalists (Yulia Savicheva, Maria Rzhevskaya, Polina Gagarina, Elena Terleeva, Elena Temnikova).
-She didn’t become a winner, but despite this her songs became hits (Ships, High, Sorry for Loving You).
+She wasn’t a winner, but despite this her songs became hits (Ships, High, Sorry for Loving You).

-On March 29, 2005 Savicheva released her first album “High”, which included 11 tracks.
+On March 29, 2005 Savicheva released her first album High, which included 11 tracks.

-For the song How Are You?
-Yulia received the Golden Gramophone award.
+For the song How Are You Yulia received the Golden Gramophone award.

-In 2008, the singer participated in the TV project Star Ice paired with French figure skating champion Jerome Blanchard.
+Later, in 2008, the singer participated in the TV project Star Ice paired with French figure skating champion Jerome Blanchard.